What is a Piston in Engine and How Does it Work?

 A good piston must possess the following properties:

-3. Low Heat Expansion: The piston design should ensure the minimum effect of thermal expansion during operation.
+Low Heat Expansion: During operation, the piston's design should minimise the impact of thermal expansion.

 Thus, the piston is a key component of internal combustion engines.
 From withstanding high temperatures and pressures, it plays a crucial role in ensuring optimal engine performance and efficiency!